Text by Meritxell Rosell

 Regeneration is often associated with spring, the appearance of new structures and new futures.
 However, regeneration can be spiritual as well.

 Running until 7 May 2022, Informality, a contemporary art gallery based in Oxfordshire (UK), presents Regeneration.
 Exhibiting works by eight international artists with multidisciplinary approaches, Regeneration aims to use Richard Taylor’s theory on Fractals as an instruction to investigate how artists and art can scientifically provide us with a way to regenerate.

 Informality curators and directors Frederick McDonald and Zsanett Der-levine share that Regeneration reflects an overall message through the gallery’s programme.
-It is a personal research topic, which they hope to uncover through several iterations over the years.
+It is a personal research topic they hope to uncover through several iterations over the years.

 Similarly, the artists carefully selected exhibiting in Regeneration –Jamie North, Martine Poppe, Virginia Woods-Jack, Rebecca Partridge, Hannah Brown, Laura White, Tamara Dean and Tamsin Relly– present works that are equal in dimension for us to relax scientifically.
 In addition, the curators give us a few more insights into this process:

 The foundations for the exhibition have been ongoing for some time; with the gallery’s programme fully in its existence; I have been researching artists whose works broadly explore topics on the environment, and the artists selected in this exhibition each present work directly can relate to Professor Richard Taylor’s theory.
 Although this is a personal topic, the biggest challenge whilst curating the show was to work within the restriction of the size of our physical premise, the interest in the show continued to grow.
 I always think about historical shows that have resonated with me, and I believe that small, impactful shows can share just as meaningful, relevant messages as a large retrospective.
 I enjoy this restriction, as it can be challenging but extremely rewarding.